honeynet/capture-hpc/capture-server/Readme.txt

 Configuring the server component requires editing the config.xml file that was distributed with the capture-server release.

 * Open up the config.xml
-* Configure the global options, such as the time that is allowed to pass to retrieve a URL, the option to automatically retrieve malware or network captures (on benign and malicious URLs), and the directive to push the local exclusion list to the clients.
+* Configure the global options, such as the time that is allowed to pass to retrieve a URL, the option to automatically retrieve malware or network captures (on benign and malicious URLs), whether the capture-server should terminate or keep tailing the input file once all URLs are processed, and the directive to push the local exclusion list to the clients.
   Various timeout/delay options can also be configured via the global option (all in seconds):
   - client_inactivity_timeout: the capture client indicates that it is still alive via responding to a ping by the server.
 This happens every 10 seconds.
 If no pong is received by the client for the duration of the client_inactivity_timeout, the client inactivity error is thrown and the VM reverted.
 An example when this could happen is when a malicious site causes a blue screen.
   - revert_timeout: the vix code that the revert function makes use of, at times hangs, but functions properly if restarted.
 If the revert has not completed during the revert_timeout duration, the revert timeout error is thrown and the revert of the VM attempted once again.